Quality Housing Program NYC(Last Updated On: September 15, 2019)

 Density Per Corridor Zoning Deduction

 50% of a corridor floor area can be deducted from the zoning floor area if you meet the following criteria.
+If the corridor serves less than a certain number of apartments per core.
 Here are the maximum number of apartments served by each corridor per floor.

 - R6 & R7 Zoning – 11 apartments